lmmx/OpenResearchGlossary/openresearchglossary.md

 * **Eprint** - a digital version of a research document available online for a repository.

+## Types of open access

-### Depreciated terms, the use of which is not encouraged as they are typically poorly-understood:
+> Note: These are deprecated terms, i.e. their use is not encouraged as they are typically poorly-understood

 * **Green OA** - making a version of the manuscript freely available in a repository.